microsoft/vscode-maven/README.md

 <summary>Archetype Related</summary>

 ### Generate from Maven Archetype
-The extension loads archetypes listed in local/remote catelog.
+The extension loads archetypes listed in local/remote catalog.
 After selection, the extension sends `mvn archetype:generate -D...` to terminal.
 There are 2 entries for it:
 * Command Palette -> select `Maven: Generate from Maven Archetype`
 * Right-click on a folder -> Click `Generate from Maven Archetype`